ska-sa/mkat-tango/README.rst

 .. _tango_simlib: https://github.com/ska-sa/tango-simlib

-MeerKAT TANGO AP simulator
+MKAT TANGO AP simulator
 --------------------------

-The actual MeerKAT antenna positioner (AP) devices have KATCP interfaces.
-To aid testing and development of the MeerKAT CAM (i.e TM) system, a fairly detailed simulator that mimics the MKAT AP behaviour and exposes a TANGO interface was developed.
+The actual MKAT antenna positioner (AP) devices have KATCP interfaces.
+To aid testing and development of the MKAT CAM (i.e TM) system, a fairly detailed simulator that mimics the MKAT AP behaviour and exposes a TANGO interface was developed.